nbailey20/HACC/README.md

 ```

 ## Future Needs
-* Fully wipe any sign of hacc AWS profile from credentials/config file once vault eradicated
 * Support for services with more than 4KB of credentials via multiple parameters per service
-* Error handling for install/eradicate and idempotency
+* Error handling for install/eradicate and idempotency, other actions if Vault not setup
 * 'configure' (as opposed to install) keyword to grant additional devices access to existing Vault
+    * encrypt hacc_vars file to be provided to additional user as config file
 * Confirm user doesn't already exist for add action before asking for password if not provided
-* Check that all required config variables for action are in hacc_vars file at start
+* Test that all required config variables for action are valid
+* Set max password generation length for dumb sites --max-len
+* --no-specials and --no-numbers for password generation
+* Backup option --no-creds for usernames/services only
+* -y option to automate interactive questions